 These moments, which pepper the movie from beginning to end, provide Dory’s adventure with personal character.
 Freely moving from present to past to present, directors Andrew Stanton and Angus MacLane, writers Stanton, Victoria Strouse, and Bob Peterson, and the army of animators behind them craft a world that manifests T.S.
 Eliot’s 1943 poem, Four Quartets:

 And time future contained in time past.

-How Stanton and company manage to weave all of these new characters and more—much more really, there are seals, otters, birds, fish and humans galore—into a tightly constructed 90-plus minute movie is impressive.
-The plot is not overtly complex, but it is a lot to chew on.
+How Stanton and company manage to weave all of these new characters and more—much more really, there are seals, otters, birds, fish, and humans galore—into a tightly constructed 90-minute movie is impressive.
+The plot is not overly complex, but it is a lot to chew on.
 However, it never distracts or slows down the engine as Dory and Co. race headlong to discover the past.

-The other great scenes: the climax — a sublime synthesis of spectacle and music, too good to spoil — and any number of diversions in Dory’s long journey.
-A trip to the horrors of Poker’s Cove, Bailey discovering the strongest pair of glasses, Gerald’s triumph of the rock, an otter cuddle party or anything with Becky.
+The other great scenes: the climax (a sublime synthesis of spectacle and music, too good to spoil) and any number of diversions in Dory’s long journey.
+A trip to the horrors of Poker’s Cove, Bailey discovering the strongest pair of glasses, Gerald’s triumph of the rock, an otter cuddle party, or anything with Becky.
 Finding Dory is a delight.
-It knows exactly where it is going and arrives in style.
-A worthy sequel to an outstanding predecessor.
+It knows where it is going and arrives in style—a worthy sequel to an outstanding predecessor.